What is diabetic ketoacidosis?

 You should keep taking your insulin, even if you are too sick to eat.
 Your body needs insulin even if you are not eating.
 Ask your doctor whether it’s necessary to adjust your dose or take extra insulin.

 If you use an insulin pump, keep a variety of supplies on hand.
-Make sure that you have short-acting insulin, long-acting insulin and needles in case your pump is not working right.
+Make sure that you have short-acting insulin, long-acting insulin, and needles in case your pump is not working right.
 You also should have an emergency phone number to call for help with your pump.

 What else should I do?